-The International Coach Federation (ICF) is the world’s largest coaching association, by far.
-They set the standard for the professional coaching industry by providing a Code of Ethics, a coaching Core Competency Model, coaching training program approvals, and certification of individual coaches.
+The International Coaching Federation (ICF) is the world’s largest coaching association, by far.
+They set the standard for the professional coaching industry by providing a Code of Ethics, coaching Core Competencies, coaching training program approvals, and certification of individual coaches.

 After nearly 25 years, the ICF has completed a rigorous 2-year process to research and analyze coaching best practices.
 You can read about the process here.

 The new ICF Core Competencies looks very familiar.
 (To read the new competencies go here and scroll down to the updated competencies.)

 One person familiar with the updating process called the result “a revision, not a revolution.”
 There is change, but it confirmed much of the previous practice.